arm/remoteproc-runtime/docs/OCI_COMPLIANCE.md

 ### Firmware Storage

-Firmware is copied to `/lib/firmware/` with a unique name:
+Firmware is copied to the configured firmware directory with a unique name.
+It is either the path set in `/sys/module/firmware_class/parameters/path` or `/lib/firmware`.

 ```
 <original-name>-<timestamp>-<random-suffix>